 How is pericarditis diagnosed?

 Your healthcare provider may also check for pulsus paradoxus.
-This is when your blood pressure drops when you take a deep breath.
+This is when your blood pressure drops more than normal when you take a deep breath.
 The changes in the pressure in your chest keep blood from returning from your body and entering your heart.
+This may be a sign of major fluid buildup in the pericardial space.

 Along with a health history and physical exam, you may also need certain tests.
 These may include: